-The balance shows the the total upcoming charges of the credit cards you selected to show in a forecast Scenario.
+The balance shows the total upcoming charges of the credit cards you selected to show in a forecast Scenario.

 How does it affect the forecast?

-Credit cards balance is a sum of transactions that have taken place in the past, therefore it doesn't directly affect your future forecast, it simply shows your current cash flow status, similarly to your Cash on Hand.
+Credit card balance is a sum of transactions that have taken place in the past, therefore it doesn't directly affect your future forecast, it simply shows your current cash flow status, similarly to your Cash on Hand.